-What Can a 0% Balance Transfer Card Provide for Me?
+What Can a 0% Balance Transfer Credit Card Provide You?

 Some credit card issuers offer credit cards with an introductory 0% APR (annual percentage rate) on balance transfers for a limited amount of time, typically around 15 months.
 This means that you can transfer over balances that you have with other credit card companies that may be charging you anywhere between 16% and 23% APR on your balance.
 You might even have an interest rate closer to 30% if it’s a penalty APR!